 Skip to content

-- Cryptosense is a spin-off co-founded by Riccardo Focardi that produces software for security analysis of cryptographic systems, in particular in banks and other security-sensitive environments.
+- Cryptography: Cryptosense is a spin-off co-founded by Riccardo Focardi that produces software for security analysis of cryptographic systems, in particular in banks and other security-sensitive environments.
 Cryptosense started after the Tookan project demonstrated the potential of the technological transfer of formal verification techniques into the field of IT security.
+In a recent paper presented at NDSS’18 (video) we have found critical vulnerabilities in Java Keystores that lead to three CVEs from Oracle:

-- Mignis is a semantic-based tool for firewall configuration.
+- Network Security: Mignis is a semantic-based tool for firewall configuration.
 It allows for simple declarative firewall specifications that are compiled into real Netfilter (iptables) rules.
 A theorem guarantees that the translation preserves the semantics.
 Mignis has been presented at IEEE CSF’14 and is available on github.
+Our recent results on firewall analysis have been presented at international venues, among which Euro S&P 2018.

 - Gran is tool for the analysis of RBAC grsecurity policies based on a formal semantics.
 It has been presented at IEEE CSF’12 and is available on github.